codecrafters-io/build-your-own-redis/stage_descriptions/auth-04-pl7.md

 - The usernames in the array must be sorted in an alphabetical order.

 - Even though no user with the username `default` exists, your server must respond as if a user with the username `default` exists.

-- You don't need to implement the default user.
-We'll get to that in the later stages.